 Zygomatic Bone Fractures

-Simple.
-Simple zygomatic arch (orbitozygomatic) fractures are usually the result of a blow to the side of the face from a fist, and object (such as a baseball), or as a result of vehicular accidents.
+Simple Fracture: Simple zygomatic arch (orbitozygomatic) fractures are usually the result of a blow to the lateral face, for example, during a fist fight or from an object such as a baseball.
+They may also occur as a result of car crashes.
 They are less frequent than tripod fractures.

-The submentovertex (SMV) view is a radiograph taken with the patient’s chin raised and neck fully extended (thus cervical injuries must first be ruled out prior to attempting this projection in trauma patients.
+Submentovertex (SMV) View: This is a radiograph taken with the patient’s chin raised and neck fully extended.
+Cervical spine injuries and fractures must be ruled out prior to attempting this projection in trauma patients.
 The midsagittal plane (MSP) of the body is at a right angle to the IR.
 The infraorbitomeatal line (IOML) must be parallel to the Image Receptor (IR).
-The X-ray beam passes through the underside of the chin (close to the mental tubercle of the mandible) and exits are the vertex of the skull.
-The beams are directed perpendicular to the cantho-meatal line.
+The X-ray beam passes through the underside of the chin and exits are the vertex of the skull.
+The beam is directed perpendicular to the acanthomeatal line.
 This projection is used in combination with other views to maximize the visualization of skull structures.
 The SMV projection should show both zygomatic arches with a single exposure.

-In cases of facial fractures, a basic facial series imaging work-up is usually requested consisting of three to four films.
-Of the different views and projections, the most reliable is the Water’s view since it has a tendency to show all of the major facial structures better than the other radiographic imaging of the face.
+In patients with suspected facial fractures, a basic facial series imaging workup is usually requested, consisting of three or four films.
+Of the various projections, Water’s view is preferred because it demonstrates all major facial structures more clearly than other views.